 Students are advised on an ongoing basis throughout the academic year.
 The content of these meetings vary and are individual student need specific.
 Both faculty provide career counseling, graduate school selection/application assistance in addition to traditional academic counseling and personal professional growth and development information.
 Group advisement happens frequently with visiting graduate schools on campus, site visits to local agencies during class time, and professional guest speakers.

-During the past year work to create 2+2 agreements with several other colleges has been initiated and currently is the process of creating a viable option for transfer students coming to Millikin University as Human Service majors.
+During the past year work to create 2+2 agreements with several other colleges continues to be in process of creating a viable option for transfer students coming to Millikin University as Human Service majors.

 ASSESSMENT METHOD